sidecartridge/atarist-sidecart-gemdrive/README.md

-# ATARI ST Sidecart GEMDRIVE Firmware
+# ATARI ST SidecarTridge Multi-device GEMDRIVE Firmware

-This repository hosts the firmware code for the Sidecart Hard disk GEM drive emulator designed for Atari ST/STE/Mega systems.
-In tandem with the [Sidecart Raspberry Pico firmware](https://github.com/diegoparrilla/atarist-sidecart-raspberry-pico), this firmware facilitates the functioning of the Sidecart GEMDRIVE.
+This repository hosts the firmware code for the SidecarTridge Multi-device Hard disk GEM drive emulator designed for Atari ST/STE/Mega systems.
+In tandem with the [SidecarTridge Multi-device Raspberry Pico firmware](https://github.com/diegoparrilla/atarist-sidecart-raspberry-pico), this firmware facilitates the functioning of the GEMDRIVE.

 ## Introduction

-The Sidecart ROM Emulator simulates the function of Atari ST cartridges, including their contained ROM memory, in line with classic TOS Atari ST applications, as prepared by the code in this repository.
-However, the functionality of Sidecart extends beyond the realm of simple ROM emulation; it also has the capacity to perform various additional operations.
+The functionality of SidecarTridge Multi-device extends beyond the realm of simple ROM emulation; it also has the capacity to perform various additional operations.

-The Sidecart GEMDRIVE is a hard disk emulator that leverages the Sidecart ROM Emulator to simulate the function of the Atari ST hard disk GEM drive.
+The GEMDRIVE is a hard disk emulator that leverages the SidecarTridge Multi-device to simulate the function of the Atari ST hard disk GEM drive.

 The source is bifurcated into: